Terminal Beach 01: Randomised Narratives

 Rewild Our Planet

 Working as the system architect alongside Phoria, Netflix, Google, Arup and WWF, we created a multi-user persistent AR exhibit that went live on

 ShareVOX – Google Cloud Anchors

-I had the exciting opportunity to work with Phoria and Google on Cloud Anchors, as part of the buildup to their release at I/O 2018.
-I worked
+I had the exciting opportunity to work alongside Phoria and Google with Cloud Anchors, as part of the buildup to their release at I/O 2018.
+I

 Plattar is the world’s simplest augmented reality app builder, used by brands like Red Bull, Newscorp, Fox Sports, HP, PWC, Unilever and

 Reinventing AR as wearable fashion & cosmetics for the Chinese mobile market, starting with Metaverse Nails: Stick-on cosmetic nails that can

 Forces @ Arts House Melbourne 10th Anniversary

 I was invited to provide some visuals for Forces‘ gig at the Arts House 10th Anniversary event – an evening of arts and music